Ehmkayel/Ehmkayel/README.md

 I bring to the table a high level of focus, dedication, and commitment.
 My ambition is to consistently add value to any organization I represent through professional performance, transparency, and an unwavering pursuit of excellence.
 I’m passionate about learning new technologies and improving my skills and I hope to connect with other developers and learning from their experiences

-Currently, I am in an Internship Trainee at Jamor Technology, and I am also enhancing my skills with #100DaysOfCode..
+Currently, I am in an Internship Trainee at Programmify, and I am also enhancing my skills with #100DaysOfCode..

 During my bootcamp, I served as the Assistant Lead for a capstone project at DevCareer.
 In this role, I facilitated communication and collaboration within the team, managed the project timeline, and presented our project to our mentor and person of contact.
 I also led the frontend team and contributed to the codebase.
 Our determination helped us in meeting the deadline and delivering a high-quality project that received positive feedback, placing us in the top 15 out of 52 teams.